Arash Derambarsh: PhD nullified by Paris 1 University for plagiarism

 Derambarsh enrolled in a PhD degree in 1998.
 In December 2015, after having been rejected from University of Paris II Panthéon-Assas in his PhD studies, he obtained a PhD in Law from University of Paris 1 Pantheon-Sorbonne.
-This allowed him to join the bar without passing the bar exam, which he had previously failed twice.
+This allowed him to join the bar without passing the bar exam, which he had previously failed thrice, the maximum number of trials allowed.
 The PhD manuscript was very unusually made secret to the public until 2047, on the grounds that it allegedly contained top secret content.

 An anonymous Twitter account nonetheless obtained a copy of the manuscript and argued that 95% of the thesis had been plagiarised, and that hundreds of pages did not have any footnotes.
 This triggered an enquiry from the disciplinary section of the academic council of the University of Paris 1.
 On 10 July 2020, it found that most of the dissertation was plagiarised, that Derambarsh improperly used allegations of confidential information to conceal his offense, and that at least 76% of the thesis was copy and pasted without quotation marks.
 Derambarsh additionally produced falsified versions of the thesis before the Disciplinary Section of the Academic Council.
 The disciplinary section also found that the jury was illegally composed, because it only included one full professor of law instead of the required 50% of the members minimum.
 The jury was found also improper in that none of the members, including the thesis advisor, were remotely specialists of the subject of the dissertation.
 The president of the jury, Frédéric Lefebvre, is a politician from the same party as Derambarsh and was himself caught for plagiarism, for a book published by a publishing house owned by Derambarsh.
 Bruno Dondero, the thesis advisor at University of Paris 1 Pantheon-Sorbonne after Derambarsh was rejected from University of Paris II Panthéon-Assas, told the disciplinary section that all rules had been followed and that the missing mandatory report on the defense (which legally has to be entered into the academic record for a PhD to be valid) was in a computer that had been stolen.
 Derambarsh's PhD was consequently declared void and he was banned for life from registering in any French public university.
 His appeal of that decision was subsequently rejected and it is now final.

 As a consequence of the cancellation of the PhD which allowed him to join the bar, the Paris bar has expelled him.
 He has appealed that decision and can keep working as a lawyer while the appeal is being considered.
 The university has referred the plagiarism case to the prosecutor office, which has opened a preliminary inquiry for forgery.

 In its ruling of 14 December 2023, the Paris Court of Appeal upheld Arash Derambarsh's disbarment from the Paris Bar.
 He announced that he would appeal to the Court of Cassation.
 As the appeal does not have suspensive effect, the Court of Appeal's decision applies immediately.